blameaimer/Zenify/README.md

 ## 🚀 Getting Started

-* In your terminal go into directory and then run the following command:
+* In your terminal go into your preferred directory and then run the following command:

         git clone https://github.com/blameaimer/Zenify
         cd Zenify